 The validity period of the root CA.

-The validity period of the root CA depends on the subscription duration of the root CA service.
-The following list describes the details:
+The validity period depends on the duration of the root CA service you purchased:

 Enable CRL Service

-Specifies whether to enable the Certificate Revocation List (CRL) service.
-If you enable this service, you can view information about revoked CA certificates in the CRL.
-For more information, see CRL service.
+Specify whether to enable the Certificate Revocation List (CRL) service.
+If enabled, you can view revoked CA certificates through the CRL.
+For more information, see CRL Service.

 Upload CA Certificate and Private Key